Breakout-Room-2/League-of-League-Tracker/README.md

  * [x] User can search stats by summoner name
  * [ ] User can view recent match history
- * [ ] User can see current ranking,graph of win/loss ratio, and average KDA
+ * [x] User can also see current ranking and average KDA
  * [ ] User can click/tap on a match for more info

 **Optional Nice-to-have Stories**